Image

 School staff sitting around a table and chatting

 Experienced principals have always played a vital role in supporting and guiding others in their school communities.
-As part of the Aspiring and Beginning Principal Programmes (launching in 2026), we’re inviting current principals to become mentors - guiding, supporting, and inspiring the next generation of school leaders.
+As part of the Aspiring and Beginning Principal Programmes we’re inviting eligible current and recent principals to become mentors - guiding, supporting, and inspiring the next generation of school leaders.

 Mentoring allows you to reflect on your own leadership journey, share your experience and help build a pipeline of prepared, confident, and culturally responsive leaders for our schools and kura.